 The First Lady’s Reception Room

-This room is where the First Lady met with her guests – representatives of national and international organizations and other leaders from many countries.
-The decoration in the room was quite simple, with statues of the Vietnamese God of Fortune, Property, and Longevity, representing the Asian belief and a cubist picture, a Western-style painting.
-Besides the furniture, the lighting in the shape of a blooming flower add a ladylike touch.
+The First Lady met with her guests in this room—representatives of national and international organizations and other leaders from many countries.
+The decoration in the room was quite simple, with statues of the Vietnamese God of Fortune, Property, and Longevity representing Vietnamese belief and a cubist picture, a Western-style painting.
+Besides the furniture, the lighting in the shape of a blooming flower adds a ladylike touch.

 The Library